 Niantic decides where to place both Poké Stops and gyms – where you can pick up accessories, capture Pokémon or train your characters, but it’s likely only a matter of time before major retailers will be able to sign up (for a fee).

-In the meantime, many stores including Macy’s Inc. (NYSE:MC), Nordstrom Inc. (NYSE:JWNC) and most malls have already discovered they are “on the A list.”
+In the meantime, many stores including Macy’s Inc. (NYSE:MB), Nordstrom Inc. (NYSE:JWNB) and most malls have already discovered they are “on the A list.”
 Pokémon have also been spotted in Starbucks Corp.
 (NASDAQ:SBUXC) locations, McDonald’s Corp.
-(NYSE:MCDD) restaurants to name just a few.
+(NYSE:MCDC) restaurants to name just a few.

 Anywhere And Everywhere